 Nov 1. vs. Saskatchewan Huskies, W, 77-63: 14 points (5/12 FG, 2/6 3FG, 2/2 FT), 7 rebounds, 7 assists

 Matthew Forbes (F 6’6″, 229 lbs, 4th year) – Saskatchewan Huskies

 Forbes has been a force to be reckoned with since he arrived in Saskatoon.
-Now in his fourth-year the arts-science major is set to take his game up a notch as he looks to take Huskies back to the promise land (Nationals).
+Now in his fourth-year, the arts-science major is set to take his game up a notch as he looks to take Huskies back to the promised land (Nationals).
 Nearly racked-up double-doubles in the weekend split vs. a tough Alberta Golden Bears.

 Jonathan Tull (F 6’4″, 195 lbs, 4th year) – Regina Cougars

 “Tull the Bull” was easily Regina’s top player in their two losses to the Victoria Vikes.
-The former NCAA division one commit (Central Connecticut State) and Acadia Axemen guard didn’t shoot the ball well during opening weekend but it was clearly evident that he will be bullying opposing defenses for the reminder of the Canada West season.
+The former NCAA division one commit (Central Connecticut State) and Acadia Axemen guard didn’t shoot the ball well during the opening weekend but it was clearly evident that he will be bullying opposing defences for the remainder of the Canada West season.

 Philip Barndt (F 6’6″, 190 lbs, 4th year) – Calgary Dinos

 Let’s not set the exceptions that you can get into the weekly Top 10 performers by putting up 8 points and rebound as was the case for Barndt in opening the win over the Wesmen.
 The Billings, Montana native bounced back with a 24-point game in the tighter contest of the two-game series.
 Come to think about it, Brandt shot 4-of-5 in the open game win.